GodotMisogi/johnny/content/post/dubby-pendy/index.md

         C_2 & = \frac{l_2^2 m_2 p_{\theta_1}^2 + l_1^2(m_1 + m_2)p_{\theta_2}^2 - l_1 l_2 m_2 p_{\theta_1} p_{\theta_2} \cos(\theta_1 - \theta_2)}{2l_1^2 l_2^2 [m_1 + m_2\sin^2(\theta_1-\theta_2)]^2}\sin[2(\theta_1 - \theta_2)]
     \end{aligned} $$

-These are very formidable-looking equations, and it is almost impossible to determine the particle trajectories by solving these equations analytically!
+These are very formidable-looking equations, and it is almost impossible to determine the particle trajectories analytically!
 So how does one solve it for practical purposes?
 Numerical methods and programming.
 I used Lua to program the simulator, including the [LÖVE](https://love2d.org) framework for the graphics.

 Since the only data structure in Lua is a table, I decided to see how I could make use of that property for this program.
 Lua doesn't have functions to perform scalar multiplication or addition between tables, so I wrote some:
 ~~~lua